 Cuban Peso Wiki

 The peso (ISO 4217 code: CUP, sometimes called the "national currency" or in Spanish moneda nacional) is one of two official currencies in use in Cuba, the other being the convertible peso (ISO 4217 code: CUC, often called "dollar" in the spoken language).
 There are currently 25 CUP per CUC.
 Most Cuban state workers receive their wages in national pesos, but some receive a portion of their salary in convertible pesos.
-Shops that sell basic necessities such as groceries often accept only national pesos whereas convertible pesos are much more commonplace in "dollar shops" which sell mostly imported commodities and goods.
+Until 2014, some shops sold only in CUP and others only in CUC.
 The word "peso" may refer to either currency.
 From 2014, state-owned shops sold in both currencies.
 Cuban convertible pesos are 25 times more valuable per face value.
 The convertible (CUC) pesos are distinguishable from the national (CUP) ones, as CUC coins have an octagonal shape within the outer round rim.
 The only exception to this is the most common CUP coin, the 1 peso, which also has this octagonal shape; while CUC currency shows monuments, and CUP bills have portraits.
 With currencyconverts.com you can convert ($MN) to any other foreign currency.
 To convert a certain amount of Cuban Peso use currency converter.
 This page provides a free online information about currency conversion or exchange rates for world fiat currencies.
 Exchange rates for is calculated from mid-market real price and updates daily.
 Usually people search for CUP exchange rate before business travel to Cuba, or during trip to other countries and want to check rate of Cuban Peso in local money.
 On this page you can convert to main foreign currencies, get fast access to most used amounts of CUP or aether calculate any amount of Cuban Peso in other fiat money.